CSCE-A201/Disaster-on-Dysnomia/README.md

 Download the game files folder
 - This folder includes the source code and an executable along with necessary text files

-Make sure the exe is in the same directory as the text folder Run the exe and enjoy the game!
+Make sure the exe is in the same directory as the text folder.
+Run the exe and enjoy the game!

 ## Game Development